SteeltoeOSS/steeltoe-site/source/reference/reference-release-notes.html.markdown

 * [@pengweiqhca](https://github.com/pengweiqhca)
 * Everyone that found the time to test and report any issues.

+Thank you to all our list of community contributors to 2.3.0.

 ## 2.2.0

-The new features in Steeltoe 2.2.0
+**The new features in Steeltoe 2.2.0**

 ### Connectors